piton13/vocabulary-training-app/README.md

 ## Features to implement
     - [x] * Implement simple routing
     - [x] * Implement simple http request
+    - [x] * Implement 'Add new word' page
+    - [x] * See learned and not learned words page (should be numbers only, with possibility to see exact words)
-    - [ ] * Implement 'Train not learned words' page
+    - [+/---] * Implement 'Train not learned words' page
              * Connection to DB should be implemented
-    - [ ] * Implement 'Add new word' page
-    - [ ] * See learned and not learned words page (should be numbers only, with possibility to see exact words)
+             * Check words on BE
     - [ ] * Implement push notifications that training time has come.
     - [ ] * Implement configuration page (to configure connection to DB, time of frequency trainings, multi language in future)
     - [ ] * ( Refresh words after 3-6 month after learning them )